CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

   If ASLR wasn't disabled, this exploit would have been much harder to create; the code comments in the proof-of-concept exploit even mention a "static base address" specifically.

-* In all 3 games, fixes related to randomness now use the same randomness engine, based off the PS2 algorithm.
+* In all 3 games, fixes related to randomness now use the same randomness engine, based on the PS2 algorithm.
   It's unlikely to result in any noticeable differences, but it simplifies the code.

 * In all 3 games, the INI options listing vehicle model IDs (like `RotorFixExceptions`) now can also accept model names.